DecisiveAI/staging-mdai-docs-v2/content/about-mydecisive/platform.md

 - **Take control of telemetry costs without sacrificing data richness** The programmable Smart Telemetry Hub enables you to filter data safely and maintain a data backfill.
 When issues arise, you’ll have all your full telemetry available to replay and display on your monitoring system.
 The result: improved visibility, optimized system performance and controlled costs.
 - **Transform passive monitoring to full automation** With the programmable Smart Telemetry Hub, you can automate observability workflows and create specific outcomes based on real-time data conditions.
-This is done with minimal human intervention and zero downtime**, enabling your engineers to focus on strategic initiatives and drive business growth.
+This is done with minimal human intervention and zero downtime, enabling your engineers to focus on strategic initiatives and drive business growth.

+> [!NOTE]
- ** zero downtime - we have done extensive testing and have not yet found any data packets to be lost or dropped.
+> Regarding *zero downtime*, our extensive testing has not found any lost or dropped data packets.

 With MyDecisive integrated into your telemetry pipeline, your organization adopts an action-oriented approach that not only optimizes system availability and operational responsiveness but also reduces costs to their lowest levels.
 As a result, your IT organization elevates from a reactive support function to a strategic driver of business value and agility.